marianesfg/windows-uwp.pt-br/windows-apps-src/debug-test-perf/windows-app-certification-kit-tests.md

 ### <a name="corrective-actions"></a>Ações corretivas

-Remova as chaves de assinatura de código particulares (por exemplo, arquivos. pfx e.
-SNK) do pacote.
+Remova todas as chaves de assinatura de código privado (por exemplo, arquivos .snk e .pfx) do pacote.

 ## <a name="supported-api-test"></a>Teste de API compatível